Skip to main content

 1. We create a pipeline with the name weaviate_zendesk_pipeline and the destination weaviate.

 3. Weaviate is a special kind of destination that requires vectorizing (or embedding) the data before loading it.
 Here, we use the weaviate_adapter() function to tell dlt which fields Weaviate should vectorize.
 In our case, we vectorize the subject and description fields from each ticket.
-That means that Weaviate will be able to perform vector search (or similarity search) on content of these fields.
+That means that Weaviate will be able to perform vector search (or similarity search) on the content of these fields.

 4. pipeline.run() runs the pipeline and returns information about the load process.